solracnauj92/youmatterproject4/README.md

 - Testimonial of story 3:
 "At 80, I found joy again with 'You Matter.'
 The resources and support group keep me going.
 It's never too late to seek help."

-### User Goals

-1. **Access Relevant Information**
+## Users / Admin Goals

+### New Site Users

-   - *Goal*: To read blog posts on various mental health topics and stay informed.
+- As a new site user, I would like to access relevant information, so that I can read blog posts on various mental health topics and stay informed.
-   - *Benefit*: Users can gain knowledge and insights that help them understand and manage their mental health.

-2. **Engage with the Community**
-   - *Goal*: To participate in discussions through comments on blog posts.
+- As a new site user, I would like to engage with the community, so that I can participate in discussions through comments on blog posts.
-   - *Benefit*: Users can share their perspectives, support others, and feel a sense of belonging in the community.

-3. **Share Personal Experiences**
-   - *Goal*: To write and publish personal posts about their mental health journey.
+- As a new site user, I would like to share personal experiences, so that I can write and publish personal posts about my mental health journey.
-   - *Benefit*: Users can express themselves, find solace in sharing their stories, and inspire others.

-4. **Stay Updated**
-   - *Goal*: To subscribe to the newsletter for regular updates on new blog posts and mental health topics.
+- As a new site user, I would like to stay updated, so that I can subscribe to the newsletter for regular updates on new blog posts and mental health topics.
-   - *Benefit*: Users can stay connected and informed about the latest content and community events.

-5. **Find Support Resources**
-   - *Goal*: To access information about crisis contacts and support services.
+- As a new site user, I would like to find support resources, so that I can access information about crisis contacts and support services.
-   - *Benefit*: Users can quickly find help in times of need and connect with professional support.

-6. **Learn from Others**
-   - *Goal*: To read success stories and experiences shared by other community members.
+- As a new site user, I would like to learn from others, so that I can read success stories and experiences shared by other community members.
-   - *Benefit*: Users can draw inspiration and motivation from the experiences of others who have overcome similar challenges.

 ### First Time Visitor

-- **Welcoming Design and Clear Message**:
-  Users should sense a warm and inviting atmosphere when they enter the website, with a welcoming and visually appealing design and message.
+- As a first-time visitor, I would like to feel welcomed by the design and clear message, so that I can sense a warm and inviting atmosphere when entering the website.

-- **User-Friendly Navigation**:
-  Users are able to navigate easily to explore the website.
-The website is clear about different tabs and sections.
+- As a first-time visitor, I would like user-friendly navigation, so that I can easily explore the website and understand the different tabs and sections.

-- **Responsiveness**:
-  The website is responsive across various devices, ensuring a seamless experience for users accessing it from different platforms.
+- As a first-time visitor, I would like the website to be responsive across various devices, so that I can have a seamless experience accessing it from different platforms.

-- **Blogs and Inspiring Quotes**:
-  First-time visitors will see a selection of blogs and inspiring quote cover image, providing an immediate sense of the community’s spirit and focus on mental health.
+- As a first-time visitor, I would like to see blogs and inspiring quotes, so that I can get an immediate sense of the community’s spirit and focus on mental health.

-- **Tell your story Page**:
- Information about the website mission, vision, and history, helping new users understand the community's purpose and background.
-Users can fill in their own posts and stories, but must register first; an alert message will prompt them to register if they attempt to post without an account.
+- As a first-time visitor, I would like to visit the "Story" page, so that I can learn about the website's mission, vision, and history, and understand the community's purpose and background.

-- **Connect Page**:
-  Options to connect with the community through events, newsletter sign up and contact information.
+- As a first-time visitor, I would like to visit the "Connect" page, so that I can find options to connect with the community through events, newsletter sign-ups, and contact information.

 ### Second Time Visitor

-- **Blog Functionality**:
-  The blog is a mental health-focused platform where users can post their own stories and blogs with the approval of the website team.
-New users can view content but must register to write posts or comment on existing blogs.
+- As a second-time visitor, I would like to utilize the blog functionality, so that I can post my own stories and blogs with the approval of the website team.

-- **Signing up tp Newsletters**:
- Visitors will receive regular updates and newsletters with the latest news, upcoming events, and new content on the platform, ensuring they are always informed and engaged.
+- As a second-time visitor, I would like to sign up for newsletters, so that I can receive regular updates and stay informed about the latest news, upcoming events, and new content on the platform.

-- **Community Engagement**:
-  Opportunities for visitors to engage more deeply with the community through blogs with mental health experts and other community members.
+- As a second-time visitor, I would like to engage with the community, so that I can participate more deeply through blogs with mental health experts and other community members.

-- **Updated Upcoming Events**:
-  Users can view highlights of any new upcoming events or activities since their last visit, enticing them to explore new opportunities for community engagement.
+- As a second-time visitor, I would like to view updated upcoming events, so that I can explore new opportunities for community engagement since my last visit.

 ### Frequent Visitor

-- **Sharing with Friends and Family**:
-  At this stage, users feel comfortable sharing the platform with friends, family, or colleagues, encouraging them to join the community.
+- As a frequent visitor, I would like to share the platform with friends and family, so that I can encourage them to join the community and benefit from its resources.

-- **Updated Blog and Stories to Read**:
-  Visitors will have access to an updated collection of blogs and personal stories from the community.
-This ensures that there is always new and inspiring content to read, helping users stay connected and engaged with the latest experiences and insights shared by other community members.
+- As a frequent visitor, I would like to access updated blogs and stories, so that I can stay connected and engaged with the latest experiences and insights shared by other community members.

-- **Updated Upcoming Events**:
-  Users can view highlights of any new upcoming events or activities since their last visit, enticing them to explore new opportunities for community engagement.
+- As a frequent visitor, I would like to view updated upcoming events, so that I can explore new opportunities for community engagement and stay informed about any new activities since my last visit.

+### Site Admin Goals

+- As a user administrator, I should be able to create an account, so that I can access and use the features of the website.
+- As a user administrator, I should be able to log in and log out, so that I can securely access my account.
+- As a site administrator, I should be able to approve users' posts, so that I can ensure content quality and relevance before publishing on the website.
+- As a site administrator, I should be able to delete intolerant or abusive comments, so that I can maintain a respectful and safe community environment.
+- As a site administrator, I should be able to manage user accounts, so that I can control access and maintain the security of the website.
+- As a site administrator, I should be able to categorise and tag posts, so that I can organize content and make it easier for users to find relevant information.
+- As a site administrator, I should be able to manage site settings and configurations, so that I can customise the website's functionality and appearance according to the needs of the community.
+- As a site administrator, I should be able to communicate with users through announcements or newsletters, so that I can keep the community informed about important updates or changes.

  # Design